-An ongoing study shows heaps of potential for the improvement of cutting edge chatbots.
-Three out of four money related establishments reviewed see chatbots as a promising speculation opportunity that ought to be sought after inside the following one to two years.
+An ongoing study shows heaps of potential for the improvement of cutting-edge chatbots.
+Three out of four money-related establishments reviewed see chatbots as a promising speculation opportunity that ought to be sought after inside the following one to two years.
 Therefore, the portion of exchanges took care of by AI is relied upon to develop generously in the coming years.
-In the circle of individual fund, robo-guides are relied upon to oversee about $8 trillion by 2020.
+In the circle of individual funds, robo-guides are relied upon to oversee about $8 trillion by 2020.

 AI development holds lots of surprises for the future of marketing, customer service and risk management.
-Smart AI bots can be used to scan customer digital footprint, analyze data, and make more accurate risk assessments.
+Smart AI bots can be used to scan customers digital footprints, analyze data, and make more accurate risk assessments.
 This way the customer gets a fair amount of coverage based on their safe driving behavior.

 There’re a lot of areas in fintech that will experience the transformative effects of AI development, and many that actually depend on machine learning for growth.
 AI will change the way we shop and pay for goods and services online, how we invest, how we bank, and ultimately, how we live out each day in an increasingly digital world.